-Proposal for Senior Honors Thesis HONS 497 Senior Honors Thesis Credits (2 minimum required)
+Proposal for Senior Honors Thesis HONS 497 Senior Honors Thesis Credits\\\\\\(2 minimum required)

-HONS 497 Senior Honors Thesis Credits (2 minimum required) Directions: Please return signed proposal to the Honors Office at least one week prior to your scheduled meeting with the Honors Council.
-This proposal must be accepted by Honors Council the semester before presentation.
-Student's Name: Primary Advisor: Secondary Advisor: Thesis Title: Local phone: Email: Expected date of Graduation: I. Provide goals and brief description of your project or research.
+Directions: Please submit a digital version of your signed proposal to the Honors Office (honors@andrews.edu) at least one week prior to your scheduled meeting with the Honors Council.
+This proposal must be accepted by Honors Council the semester before presentation

+emes ester before presentation

+Student's Name:

+Primary Advisor:

+Secondary Advisor:

+Thesis Title:

+Local phone: Email:

+Expected date of Graduation:

+I. Provide goals and brief description of your project or research.

 II.
 Outline your methodology.
 Please be specific.
-How does this achieve your goals and how reliable is it?
+How does this achieve yo our goals and how reliable is it?

 III.
-Explain in what sense your project is original, unique, or beyond normal senior expectations.
-How does it relate to current knowledge in the discipline?
+Explain in what sense your project is original, unique, or beyond normal knowledge in the discipline? senior expectations.
+How does it relate to current

 IV.
 Include a substantive annotated bibliography of similar or related work.

-V. Provide a statement of progress to date and list the research methods coursework completed.
-Department Chair Approval This student's performance in his/her major field is acceptable.
-He/she has completed the requisite research methods coursework for the research to be pursued.
-I understand that he/she plans to graduate with Honors.
-Department Chair (signature) Research Advisor Approval I have read and support this proposal: Primary Advisor (signature) I have read and support this proposal: Secondary Advisor (signature)
+V. Provide a statement of progress to date and list the research methods cou rrsework completed.

+Department Chair Approval

+This student's performance in his/her major field is accepted.
+He/she has completed the requisite research methods confunderstand that he/she plans to graduate with Honors.

+Department Chair (signature)

+Research Advisor Approval

+I have read and support this proposal: Primary Advisor (signature)

+I have read and support this proposal:

+Secondary Advisor (signature)